 Why AI Needs Your Legacy Data – And Why Pulsar Makes Data Exploitation so Easy

 More and more companies are looking to transform digitally for a variety of reasons.
 They can benefit from wide management solutions, reduced downtime, improved efficiency, and predictive approaches for better maintenance, and so much more.
-Here, we will explore why AI needs your legacy data and why Pulsar makes data exploitation so easy.
+Pulsar on Data Exploitation has vastly grown over the recent years.

 However, a lot of enterprises aren’t ready to transform digitally.
 Why is this?
 The main reason is the fast business pace along with unorganized data required to make accurate decisions.
 Digital solutions were more accessible in the past.

 The introduction of cloud computing, multi-modal delivery, and many other technologies have led to various complex digital environments that are massive.
 In other words, it’s no longer possible to use manual processes within IT environments.

 To deal with the issues of large-scale digital environments and rapid pace, enterprises are setting up processes that rely on machine learning and artificial intelligence.
 Even though AI automation and ML algorithms are crucial for modern digital transformation, implementing them isn’t easy.

 First of all, machine learning algorithms don’t have the necessary sophistication to handle the modern cloud-based environment that’s containerized and ephemeral.
 Machine learning applications need to turn into artificial intelligence.

 However, for this to happen, you need to have clean and actionable data that can automate processes.
 Acquiring quality data is a challenge of its own.
 Enterprises that aren’t able to do this will encounter constant problems in the future.

 Using algorithms on real-time data is important.
 However, your AI and ML algorithms also need historical data to make the right decisions.
 If you don’t use legacy data combined with real-time data, it will be impossible to get the right context and get value.